jon-heard/obsidian-inline-scripts/README.md

 ***
 ***

-## HOW-TO: Add an existing shortcut-file to a vault
+## TUTORIAL: Add an existing shortcut-file to a vault

 ### A warning
 Shortcuts, by their Javscript nature, have a risk of being malicious.
 Make sure you trust a shortcut or shortcut-file before using it.